iFun/Blog/content/blog/Notes for CleanCode/index.md

 > A class should only have one responsibility
 >

-### ways to make class smaller => limit the number of in class variable
+- Ways to make class smaller => limit the number of in class variable

-### each variables should be sued by most of the methods inside class
+- Each variables should be sued by most of the methods inside class

-When a class contains more than 5 variables break it down
+- When a class contains more than 5 variables break it down

-Isolate class less dependents are good for changes in the future
+- Isolate class less dependents are good for changes in the future